Art is powerful because it empowers the hearts of people.

 Inspired by a large new wolf sculpture located at the entrance of the Zoo’s new $15-million Chihuahuan Desert Exhibit, the El Paso Zoo has launched a new Art as a Conservation Tool program inviting students in the El Paso, Texas – Juarez, Mexico region to participate in a project that will shine a light on the Mexican wolf and the actions underway to save the species from extinction with a focus on Texas.
-Over the past year over 20,000 zoo visitors signed Sierra Club letters asking Texas Parks and Wildlife to support a wolf reintroduction effort.

 Thirty miles northeast of El Paso you can see 3,000 cave pictographs painted by hunter-gatherer archaic people.
 The Hueco Tanks art depicts animals and activities of a life thousands of years old; it provides a visual legacy of the human desire to document their environment and understand their place in it.
 Art can illuminate how we see the world and move us to express how we experience and appreciate nature.

 Artwork exhibiting wildlife or wild habitats has the power to create an emotional connection between people and animals and has the power to move people to action.
 For example, a photograph or painting of an elephant may excite you and inspire you to see one in a Zoo or in its natural habitat.
 Now imagine seeing a piece of art that shows an elephant killed for its ivory tusks or a photograph of their burning habitat.
 This may make you sad or angry, but it might also inspire you to sign a petition to change the laws protecting elephants.